Cinema of Denmark: The 21st century

-Thomas Vinterberg, who had gained worldwide recognition with The Celebration (1998), made two very expensive English-language flops, It's All About Love (2003) and Dear Wendy (2005), then tried to retrace his roots with a smaller Danish-language production, En mand kommer hjem (2007), which also flopped painfully, selling only 28.472 tickets.
-In 2021, his film Another Round (2020) has won for Best International Feature Film at Oscars.

-Around the same time, Bille August, Lone Scherfig, and Lars von Trier also made Danish-language films that flopped both financially and with the critics, leading the Danish financial times Børsen to observe on September 19, 2007 that "1990'ernes filmfest er forbi" (the film party of the 1990s has ended).
+The 2000s proved difficult for numerous Danish directors, including Lars von Trier, although things started well with Dogville (2003), a provocative and stylistic experimental film filmed on a black sound stage with little beyond white floor markings to indicate the sets.
+Its sequel Manderlay (2005), exploring the issue of slavery, continued this stylistic device but was largely ignored by audiences.
 A change of leadership at the Danish Film Institute in late 2007 was seen by many as an opportunity for reflection and renewal, while others pointed to the generally healthy local box office numbers and denied any crisis.
-Daily paper Jyllands-posten concluded the situation to be a "krise i en opgangstid" (crisis in a time of growth).
+Danish tabloid Jyllands-Posten concluded the situation to be a "krise i en opgangstid" (crisis in a time of growth).

-In 2008, Danish films sold over 4 million tickets at the Danish boxoffice, the biggest number since 1981, but the relief was brief, as Danish films in the first five months of 2009 turned out to have the lowest ticket-sales since 2005.
+In 2008, Danish films sold over 4 million tickets at the domestic box office, the biggest number since 1981, but this turned out to be a brief respite as Danish films in the first five months of 2009 turned out to have the lowest ticket sales since 2005.
 Film critic Henrik Queitsch agreed that there was some reason for concern, noting in the Danish Film Institute's monthly program that "the different, the surprising, the odd and the daring" was hardly what characterised Danish films of 2008.

-Danish cinema nonetheless remains highly respected internationally, and Danish films (today almost exclusively consisting of social realist dramas, comedies, family films and documentaries) receive many awards at major international film festivals.
+Thomas Vinterberg, who had established himself worldwide with The Celebration (1998), made two high budget English-language films that underperformed at the box office, It's All About Love (2003) and Dear Wendy (2005) then retraced his roots with a smaller Danish-language production, A Man Comes Home (2007), which also underperformed, selling only 28,472 tickets.
+Around the same time as Vinterberg's box office failures, Bille August, Lone Scherfig, and Lars von Trier also made Danish-language films that underperformed both financially and with the critics, leading the Danish financial times Børsen to observe on 19 September 2007 that "1990'ernes filmfest er forbi" (the film party of the 1990s has ended).